 How can you tell which business opportunities are legitimate and which are not?
 The Better Business Bureau has reported that people who are the most vulnerable are often the target of scammers.
 These people need to be aware of recognizing work at home scams.
 This includes the elderly, the disabled, stay-at-home moms and students.
 These people are hoping they will earn some money from home.
 Therefore, recognizing work at home scams saves money.

 You will want to ignore ads that claim you can make a lot of money with no experience.
 Also, they usually say you only have do put in short hours doing little work.
 You have to complete the project per the company’s instructions.
-Then you find you pay for your materials with the assembly of products at home.
+Then, you find you pay for your materials with the assembly of products at home.

 The U.S. Post Office regularly investigates such schemes.
 Being investigated and/or possibly prosecuted is not a risk you want to take if you are involved in one of these scams.
 Work-at-home scams are not new.
 Now, the con artists are becoming more sophisticated and are using internet ads.
 It is important to learn advice recognizing work at home scams.

 They reach thousands of people on their keyboard in an instant for free.
 There have been ads promoting chain letters and pyramid schemes disguised as great offers.
 You will want to ignore this!
 Do not let this information keep you from starting a home business.
 In any case, recognizing work at home scams saves you time and money.
-Many home programs are truly legitimate but then many are not.